 Web Content Specialist

-Fullerton College offers general guided tours of its campus by appointment only on Fridays during the fall and spring Semesters, excluding holidays, finals, Men and Women of Distinction, Commencement and when the college and/or Student Affairs is closed.
+Fullerton College offers general guided tours of its campus by appointment only on Fridays during the fall and spring Semesters, excluding holidays, finals, Students of Distinction, Commencement and when the college and/or Student Affairs is closed.

 The tour schedule is as follows: